Princesseuh/dotfiles/README.md

 - [autotiling](https://aur.archlinux.org/packages/autotiling) switch the split orientation automatically based on current window dimensions (like bspwm and dwm).
     - [An alternative to this with better performance](https://github.com/chmln/i3-auto-layout) exists however, it [currently breaks tabbed and stacked layouts](https://github.com/chmln/i3-auto-layout/issues/2)
-- [grimshot-git](https://aur.archlinux.org/packages/grimshot-git/), for the window screenshot feature (super+shift+p).
-The git version won't be needed once the [grimshot package](https://aur.archlinux.org/packages/grimshot) is updated to sway 1.5
+- [grimshot](https://aur.archlinux.org/packages/grimshot/), for the screenshot features (super[+shift]+p).
+Technically, this file is already included in Sway, however this makes it much easier to use
 - [ttf-iosevka](https://aur.archlinux.org/packages/ttf-iosevka), [ttf-iosevka-slab](https://aur.archlinux.org/packages/ttf-iosevka-slab) and [ttf-iosevka-term-slab](https://aur.archlinux.org/packages/ttf-iosevka-term-slab).
 The normal version (`ttf-iosevka`) is used in my code editor (using the extended variant), the serif version (`ttf-iosevka-slab`) is used in the bar, window title etc and the terminal serif version (`ttf-iosevka-term-slab`) is used in the terminal.

 A [list](https://wiki.archlinux.org/index.php/Pacman/Tips_and_tricks#Install_packages_from_a_list) of the AUR packages required can be found in the [aur-packages](./aur-packages) file